Point-biserial correlation coefficient

 The point biserial correlation coefficient (rpb) is a correlation coefficient used when one variable (e.g. Y) is dichotomous; Y can either be "naturally" dichotomous, like whether a coin lands heads or tails, or an artificially dichotomized variable.
 In most situations it is not advisable to dichotomize variables artificially.
 When a new variable is artificially dichotomized the new dichotomous variable may be conceptualized as having an underlying continuity.
 If this is the case, a biserial correlation would be the more appropriate calculation.

-The point-biserial correlation is mathematically equivalent to the Pearson (product moment) correlation; that is, if we have one continuously measured variable X and a dichotomous variable Y, rXY = rpb.
+The point-biserial correlation is mathematically equivalent to the Pearson (product moment) correlation coefficient; that is, if we have one continuously measured variable X and a dichotomous variable Y, rXY = rpb.
 This can be shown by assigning two distinct numerical values to the dichotomous variable.

 Calculation

 To calculate rpb, assume that the dichotomous variable Y has the two values 0 and 1.
 If we divide the data set into two groups, group 1 which received the value "1" on Y and group 2 which received the value "0" on Y, then the point-biserial correlation coefficient is calculated as follows:

 where sn is the standard deviation used when data are available for every member of the population:

 M1 being the mean value on the continuous variable X for all data points in group 1, and M0 the mean value on the continuous variable X for all data points in group 2.
 Further, n1 is the number of data points in group 1, n0 is the number of data points in group 2 and n is the total sample size.
 This formula is a computational formula that has been derived from the formula for rXY in order to reduce steps in the calculation; it is easier to compute than rXY.

 There is an equivalent formula that uses sn−1:

 where sn−1 is the standard deviation used when data are available only for a sample of the population:

 The version of the formula using sn−1 is useful if one is calculating point-biserial correlation coefficients in a programming language or other development environment where there is a function available for calculating sn−1, but no function available for calculating sn.

-Glass and Hopkins' book Statistical Methods in Education and Psychology, (3rd Edition) contains a correct version of point biserial formula.

 Also the square of the point biserial correlation coefficient can be written: